GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Results Discussion

 The results of this sweep are given in Fig. \ref{fig:Pattern Dictionary Size}.
-As mentioned before, the performance improvement that comes with PDCC is apparent.
-On the other hand, we see that the selection of neither the dictionary size nor the lower bound causes a significant change in the performance.
-Please recall that the main motivation for proposing PDCC was to introduce more realism to the generated samples. will be investigated in the qualitative results sections.
+In line with the previous result, the performance improvement associated with PDCC is evident.
+On the other hand, we observe that the selection of neither the dictionary size nor the lower bound results in a significant change in performance.

-A natural question that arises is why a larger dictionary size does not affect the performance significantly if it means higher representative power, as we claimed before.
+A natural question is why a larger dictionary size does not significantly affect performance, despite offering higher representational power, as we claimed earlier.
 To answer this, we must investigate the two components of ELBO given in \eqref{eq:elbo}, namely the reconstruction log-likelihood and Kullback-Leibler divergence.
 These two metrics were calculated for trained models with varying $V$, and the results are given in Fig. \ref{fig:dict_size_vs_rll-kl}.
-As can be seen, increasing the dictionary size results in a decrease both in reconstruction and Kullback-Leibler divergence.
-It indicates that the pattern dictionary undertakes the representation burden from the latent space.
+As shown, increasing the dictionary size decreases both the reconstruction log-likelihood and the Kullback-Leibler divergence.
+It indicates that the larger pattern dictionary gradually takes over the burden of representation from the latent space.
 This can also be observed from the decreasing deviation on the samples with the pattern dictionary size in Fig. \ref{fig:sample_comparison}.
 In other words, the model gets more confident about the likelihood distribution imposed by the conditions, and the latent variable $\mathbf{z}$ poses a minimal effect on generation.
-In other words, a large pattern dictionary results in a more consistent sampling process.
+In other words, a larger pattern dictionary results in a more consistent sampling process.